 Each CacheDrive virtual machine image is a custom OVA file with a unique identifier.
 The virtual machine runs on VMWare ESXi Server and contains a bootable disk image.

 The virtual hardware requirement for the V200.
-If you have an older version of ESXi, please Contact Support.

 - SATA Controller

 The data disk needs to be attached to an SATA controller.

 Note: The Paravirtual SCSI controller (PVSCSI) is not supported.

 - Minimum Disk Space: 250GB

 The minimum disk space for the VM is 250GB.
 We recommend at least 500GB per CacheDrive (1 TB preferred).

 - DHCP Server

 CacheDrives use DHCP to obtain an IP Address.
 You can reserve the IP Address once a lease is established on your DHCP server.